shaanvd/Brunel-Internship/README.md

 # Github Data Extraction Tools

-#### These are a collection of scripts designed to extract commit, issue and issue comment information from a set of chosen repositories, to a csv file, stored on your local machine.
+### This is designed to extract commit, issue and issue comment data from a set of chosen repositories, to csv files, stored on your local machine.

-Before you begin:
+### Before you begin:

+#### Save the main.py file onto your device.

-Install the python requests library by running the following line in your terminal:
+#### Install the python requests library by running the following line in your terminal:

     pip install requests

-(or if using python3)
+#### Install the python pyyaml library by running the following line in your terminal:

-    pip3 install requests
+    pip install pyyaml

-Generate a GitHub Token:
+#### Generate and paste a GitHub Token:

 1. Go into your GitHub settings
 2. Select Developer settings